Mmhg To Atm Conversion

 Frequently Asked Questions (FAQ)

-A: For most practical purposes, yes.
-1 mmHg is approximately equal to 1 Torr.
-The Torr is defined as 1/760 of a standard atmosphere, which is the same conversion factor used for mmHg.
+- A: For most practical purposes, yes.
+1 Torr is defined as 1/760 of a standard atmosphere, which is the same definition as mmHg.
+The units are virtually interchangeable.

 Similar Calculators